AT THE CENTER

 Islamic Supreme Council of Iraq

-Formerly known as the Supreme Council for the Islamic Revolution in Iraq, the Islamic Supreme Council of Iraq (ISCI) is one of Iraq’s largest political parties.
-Supported by members of the country’s Shi’a community, the Iranian government sponsored the party’s creation in 1982 during the Iran-Iraq war after the leading Iraqi Islamist group was weakened by a government crackdown.
-Designed as an umbrella organization that would unite various Iraqi Shi’a groups, the party supports Islamic government controlled by ulema.
-ISCI plays a leading role in post-Saddam Iraq, working closely with other Shi’a organizations to provide social services and humanitarian aid.
-The group has been accused of receiving money and weapons from Iran, but leaders maintain that the party is committed to democracy and peaceful cooperation.
-ISCI’s party base lies in the Shi’a-majority southern Iraq.
-It also has an armed wing, the Badr Organization, with an estimated strength of 4,000-10,000 men.
+Led by Sayyid Ammar al-Hakim, the Islamic Supreme Council of Iraq (ISCI, formerly the Supreme Council for the Islamic Revolution in Iraq) is one of Iraq’s largest political parties.
+Drawn from the country’s Shi’a community, the Iranian government sponsored the party’s creation in 1982 during the Iran-Iraq war after the leading Iraqi Islamist group was weakened by a government crackdown.
+Designed as an umbrella organization to unite Iraqi Shi’a groups, the party supports Islamic government controlled by ulama.
+In post-Saddam Iraq ISCI has worked closely with other Shi’a organizations to provide social services and humanitarian aid.
+Though accused of receiving money and weapons from Iran, ISCI leaders maintain that the party is committed to democracy and peaceful cooperation.
+ISCI’s base lies in Shi’a-majority southern Iraq.
+The Badr Brigade initially acted as ISCI's armed wing but later to split to form the independent Badr Organization.